 Frosty white buds open to form a dome of fragrant, clove-scented, pale pink stars in summer through fall.
-Its seed pods are entertaining, too - 4" long upright fuzzy, pointed pods filled with cottony seeds.
-Remove them before they open if you don't want a lot of babies (Asclepias speciosa, that is).
-All in all, this is a shockingly ornamental Willamette Valley native!
-2-6 feet tall...2-3 feet wide...and can spread via underground rhizomes as well as seeds....be sure to give this plant room to romp!
+Its seed pods are entertaining, too — 4-inch long, upright, fuzzy, pointed pods filled with cottony seeds.
+Remove them before they open if you don't want a lot of babies (Asclepias speciosa babies, that is).
+All in all, this is a surprisingly ornamental Willamette Valley native!